You can reduce the amount of bad data right at the source by tackling the three primary causes of bad data in CRM and CDP systems:

 Data Entry Mistakes

 Reduce typos by looking up the customer in real-time and through the use of autocomplete software.
 You might be able to retrieve customer information by asking a customer for her phone number first.
-The entire form might be completed automatically, which reduces the change of a typo.
+The entire form might be completed automatically, which reduces the chance of a typo.
 The customer can review and make corrections for her on the spot.

 In the absence of real-time customer information, real-time autocomplete works well by suggesting addresses as the person types.
 After she types a few letters, entire addresses can be displayed on a list from which she may select.
 It saves time and reduces errors.
 If real-time autocomplete is not feasible, specialized software can also check her entry after it is completed and suggest corrections based on a database of address information.